 https://www.cbp.gov/trade/basic-import-export/internet-purchases

-8) If I’m expecting a package from the U.S. to Singapore, would it be subjected to the same restriction?
+8) If I’m expecting a package from the U.S. to Singapore, would it be subject to the same restriction?

 Items from the U.S. to Singapore are not affected and you will continue to receive the delivery through SingPost.